Auratus Cichlid Care Guide: The Most Aggressive Mbuna You Can Keep

 Ich (White Spot Disease)

 Stress from transport, water quality drops, or constant aggression can trigger ich outbreaks.
 The telltale white spots on fins and body are easy to spot.
 Gradually raise temperature to 82°F (28°C) and treat with a quality ich medication.
-Auratus are generally hardy, and they respond well to treatment when caught early.
+Auratus are hardy, and they respond well to treatment when caught early.

 Aggression-Related Injuries

 This is a unique health concern for Auratus tanks.
 Torn fins, scrapes, and missing scales from constant fighting are common.
 Minor injuries heal on their own if water quality is excellent.
-More serious wounds may need antibiotic treatment or quarantine in a hospital tank to prevent secondary bacterial infections.
+More serious wounds need antibiotic treatment or quarantine in a hospital tank to prevent secondary bacterial infections.

 Common Mistakes to Avoid

-• Underestimating their aggression — Auratus are in a league of their own when it comes to mbuna aggression.
+• Underestimating their aggression.
+Auratus are in a league of their own when it comes to mbuna aggression.
 They can and will kill tank mates if conditions aren’t right

-• Keeping them in small tanks — A 20 or 30-gallon tank is a death sentence for any tank mates.
+• Keeping them in small tanks.
+A 20 or 30-gallon tank is a death sentence for any tank mates.
 These fish need 55 gallons minimum, ideally much more

-• Too few females — Keeping a pair is a recipe for disaster.
+• Too few females.
+Keeping a pair is a recipe for disaster.
 The male will harass the single female to exhaustion.
 Aim for 1 male to at least 5 females

-• Mixing with peaceful species — Peacocks, haps, and mild-mannered mbuna will be brutalized in an Auratus tank
+• Mixing with peaceful species.
+Peacocks, haps, and mild-mannered mbuna will be brutalized in an Auratus tank

-• Feeding too much protein — Their herbivore-leaning digestive system can’t handle high-protein diets.
+• Feeding too much protein.
+Their herbivore-leaning digestive system can’t handle high-protein diets.
 Stick to spirulina and veggies

-• Not enough hiding spots — Without abundant caves and rock structures, subordinate fish have nowhere to escape the dominant male
+• Not enough hiding spots.
+Without abundant caves and rock structures, subordinate fish have nowhere to escape the dominant male

 Where to Buy

-• Flip Aquatics — Quality African cichlids with a solid reputation for healthy arrivals
+• Flip Aquatics.
+Quality African cichlids with a solid reputation for healthy arrivals

-• Dan’s Fish — Frequently stocks Auratus and other popular mbuna species
+• Dan’s Fish.
+Frequently stocks Auratus and other popular mbuna species

-Buy a group of juveniles — at least 6, with a heavy female bias.
+Buy a group of juveniles.
+At least 6, with a heavy female bias.
 This lets you grow them out together and remove excess males as they mature and start showing aggression.
 Buying all females with a single male from the start is ideal if you can sex them.

 FAQ